Frequently Asked Questions

 Who has to follow the new community engagement requirements?

-Adults aged 19-64 who are part of Montana’s Medicaid Expansion.
-These individuals must either meet the 80-hour requirement through community engagement activities or qualify for an exemption.
+Adults ages 19-64 who are part of Montana’s Medicaid Expansion program.
+These individuals must either meet the 80-hour requirement through community engagement activities or qualify for an exclusion.

 Who is in the “Medicaid Expansion population”?